 Best Used For: Situation Tempered glass is best suited for windows, doors, furniture, and home appliances.

 5. Insulated Glass

-Insulated glass is many panes of glass sandwiched between spacer material and filled with colorless, odorless, and non-toxic gas to add extra barriers against heat and cold.
+Insulated window glass is many windowpanes of glass sandwiched between spacer material and filled with colorless, odorless, and non-toxic gas to add extra barriers against heat transfer and cold.

 Types of Insulated Glass Windows

-There are two main gases used to fill insulated window frames.
+There are two main gases used to fill insulated glass units.
 Both of these gases are odorless, colorless, and non-toxic.
 They are completely safe to use for this application and are non-reactive.

 - Krypton gas is still used because it takes up less space than argon, so if you’re worried about your windows being too deep, this is the way to go.